A man works at a farm stand lined with fresh vegetables and preserves

 the City of Peterborough and Peterborough County

 Peterborough locals are spoiled for choice when it comes to farmers’ markets.
 The Peterborough Farmers’ Market has operated for decades at Morrow Park, emphasizing quality local foods and crafts.
 The outdoor market is open rain or shine on Saturdays from May 1 to October 1, but moves inside come November so it can operate year-round.
-You’ll find a range of fresh produce as well as amazing delicacies like woodfired sourdough bread from Lakefield’s Hardwinter Bread Co. and premium fruit wines from Buckhorn’s Kawartha Country Wines.
+You’ll find a range of fresh produce as well as amazing delicacies like delicious butter tarts from Bridgenorth’s Buns & Sweets or local brews from Bobcaygeon Brewing Co.
 You’re also likely to hear cheerful live music from a talented busker or two.

 The Peterborough Regional Farmers’ Market offers downtown shoppers access to another incredible roster of local producers.
 Launched in 2018, the PRFM supports local vendors who grow or raise their own product.
 It also serves as a space for community groups, creating a festive and inviting atmosphere.
-The market runs 8 AM to 12 PM on Saturdays, outdoors at Citi Centre (245 Charlotte St.) until October 1.
-It will move indoors to Peterborough Square at 340 George St. N come November (check for the PRFM website for details).
-You’ll find farm-fresh groceries from vendors like McLean Berry Farm and OntonaBEE Apiary, as well as prepared foods from the likes of Fresh Urban Plate and La Mesita.
-Some vendors are providing pre-order options during the pandemic to increase the speed of transactions and limit the chance of contact.
+The market runs 8 AM to 12 PM on Saturdays and Wednesdays, outdoors at Quaker Foods City Square (215 Charlotte St.) until October 1.
+You’ll find farm-fresh groceries from vendors like Circle Organic and OntonaBEE Farm & Apiary, as well as prepared foods from the likes of Fresh Urban Plate and La Mesita.

 Northumberland County

-The Cobourg Farmers’ Market is one of Ontario’s oldest, with a pedigree that dates back to 1839.
+The Cobourg Farmers Market is one of Ontario’s oldest, with a pedigree that dates back to 1839.
 Produce, meats, cheese, flowers, baked goods, and more are all available here, and the 100% producer-run market is committed to keeping things local.
-Vendors include Wicklow Way Certified Organic, who raise over 300 varieties of vegetables and 50 varieties of heirloom tomatoes on their farm, and Doo Doo’s Bakery, whose famous butter tarts regularly sweep the tasting competitions.
-The market operates outside at 213 Second St from May through October, Saturadays 8 AM to 12 PM, and moves indoors November-December.
-In the era of Covid-19, you can check the vendor listings and arrange a pre-order to guarantee a safe and timely pickup.
+Vendors include Burnham Family Farm Market, a sixth-generation farm, and Doo Doo’s Bakery, whose famous butter tarts regularly sweep the tasting competitions.
+The market operates outside at Rotary Harbourfront Park from May through October, Saturdays 8 AM to 1 PM, and moves indoors to Cobourg’s Market Square November-December from 8 AM to noon.

 Meanwhile, nearby Port Hope has its own weekend offering.
 The Port Hope Farmers’ Market runs every Saturday from 8 AM to 1 PM, May to October, in the parking lot behind Town Hall (56 Queen St).
 The market’s Facebook page frequently posts updates about in-season fruit and veg, so if you’re looking for recipe ideas (potato leek soup, anyone?) or keen to know exactly what varieties might be on offer locally it’s worth a visit.

-There are a lot of reasons to visit Campbellford (see our Trent-Severn Trail Town post to read about a few more), but the Campbellford Farmers’ Market is one of the big ones.
-From May-October, on Saturdays from 9 AM to 12 PM, you’ll find all manner of homegrown goodness such as grass-fed lamb from Braelea Acres and wildflower honey from Howson’s.
-The market’s REKO system remains open for customers who prefer to preorder and arrange a pickup rather than shop on-location.
+There are a lot of reasons to visit Campbellford (see our Trent-Severn Trail Town page to read about a few more), but the Campbellford Farmers’ Market is one of the big ones.
+From May-October, on Saturdays from 9 AM to 1 PM, you’ll find all manner of homegrown goodness.

 Kawartha Lakes

 The Lindsay Farmers’ Market was established in 1859, and they’ve kept a good thing going through to the present day.
-Over thirty-five vendors gather every Saturday from 7 AM to 1 PM on Victoria Ave. between Kent St. & Peel St. For the time being the market is only open to food vendors, but when possible it will offer fair trade organic coffee, furniture makers, and other local art again.
-The season ends in October, so check them out before November hits and stock up on quality Ontario foods.
-Lindsay is a Trent-Severn Trail Town – see here for more info.
+Over thirty-five vendors gather every Saturday from 7 AM to 1 PM on Victoria Ave. between Kent St. & Peel St. The season ends in October, so check them out before November hits and stock up on quality Ontario foods.
+Lindsay is a Trent-Severn Trail Town—see here for more info.

 Fenelon Falls is another Trent-Severn Trail Town with a farmers’ market to increase its appeal.
 The Fenelon Falls Farmers’ Market runs Fridays and Saturdays 9 AM to 2 PM from May-October at Bond St. and John St. You’ll find organic beef courtesty of O’Brienview Organic Farm, local garlic from John’s Garlic, baked goods, and more, all sold with the promise that products are either homegrown, homemade, or locally produced.